 - Differentiate by integrated digital solutions – we are fully leveraging technology developments in the field of robotics, connectivity and advanced analytics in order to offer safer, faster, more efficient and higher-quality services

 - Leverage core expertise in new growth markets – we are well positioned to leverage our existing expertise in areas such as hydrography, levees, weather forecasting and early warning systems.

 Fugro divests its non-core trenching and cable-laying business to Global Marine Group (GMG), a leading supplier of subsea cable installation and maintenance services.
 This enables Fugro to participate in a more diversified business where cable installation services are complemented by long-term telecoms cable and wind farm maintenance services and sales of subsea telecoms systems.

 Fugro regroups the geotechnical, survey and subsea services activities into Marine and Land divisions, each of which has two business lines: Site Characterisation and Asset Integrity.
 This allows us to leverage synergies more effectively between our services and provide a superior integrated service to our clients.

-Roames (Australia) joins the Fugro portfolio as a specialist in high-resolution mapping services and solutions for the electric power distribution sector.
-The acquisition supports the repositioning of our Geospatial business line as a solutions provider rather than a data acquisition provider.
+ROAMES® in Australia joins the Fugro portfolio as a specialist in high-resolution mapping services and solutions for the electric power distribution sector.
+The acquisition supports the repositioning of the Geospatial business line as a solutions provider rather than a data acquisition provider.